carmenrv/qechackethz24/README.md

 ## Documentation

-This year’s iQuHACK challenges require a write-up/documentation portion that is heavily considered during judging.
+This year’s ETH Quantum Hackathon challenges require a write-up/documentation portion that is heavily considered during judging.
 The write-up is a chance for you to be creative in describing your approach and describing your process.
 It should clearly explain the problem, the approach you used, your implementation with results from simulation and hardware, and how you accessed the quantum hardware (total number of shots used,